-EPL 7789 lies over private farmland, and it is likely that noise will become a nuisance to farmers / residents of the area.
+EPL 7964 lies on communal land and it is likely that noise will become a nuisance to communal farmers / residents of the area.
 The proponent will continue to communicate with the farmers, should this be a pertaining issue, and further mitigation measures will be applied.

-Additionally, work will be planned in advance and an agreement will be met with the farm owners on the most suitable timing of work and amelioration noise during drilling activities.
+Additionally, work will be planned in advance and an agreement will be met with the #Aodaman traditional authority and the farmers on the most suitable timing of work and amelioration noise during drilling activities.